-- The City of Moorpark has launched a microtransit pilot (MCT On Demand) which has shown early promise at improving individual mobility in a city where fixed route service may not be the most effective model. - The City of Camarillo shifted to using TDA money for transit as of fiscal year 2022; the analysis in report was based on prior year allocations in which Camarillo used general funds for transit and TDA for road maintenance. - More agencies provide service planning information through Google Maps (publishing General Transit Feed Specification, or GTFS) through a cooperative agreement with VCTC. - Gold Coast Transit District began operating a late-night safe rides on-demand program. - VCTC has organized a countywide youth free ride program that is offered on all transit agencies in the County. - Fares charged by each agency may have changed since the initial analysis.
+- The City of Moorpark has launched a microtransit pilot (MCT On Demand) which has shown promise at improving individual mobility in a city where fixed route service may not be the most effective model. - The City of Camarillo began using TDA money for transit as of fiscal year 2022; the report is based on prior year allocations in which Camarillo used TDA for road maintenance. - More agencies provide service planning information through Google Maps (publishing General Transit Feed Specification, or GTFS) through a cooperative agreement with VCTC. - Gold Coast Transit District began operating a late-night safe rides on-demand program and a weekday daytime microtransit zone in South Oxnard. - VCTC organized a youth free ride program that is offered on all transit agencies in the County. - Agency fares may have changed since the initial analysis.
 Many agencies operated fare-free during the height of the pandemic and may currently be offering short or long-term discounts.